 - Guide development and QA testing

 By including acceptance criteria as part of your requirements documentation, you greatly enhance the likelihood of a successful project.

 Why Acceptance Criteria?

 It’s common for stakeholders, project owners, and end users to have a hard time defining acceptance criteria at the start of a project.
 Conversely, once the solution is delivered, they seem to have no problem defining what is missing or wrong.
-Projects that kick off with inaccurate or missing acceptance criteria often face low customer satisfaction levels, missed delivery dates, and development cost overruns as these criteria are uncovered throughout the development process.
-That’s why it’s absolutely critical to accurately define criteria before any development work begins.
+Projects that kick off with incorrect or missing acceptance criteria often face low customer satisfaction levels, missed delivery dates, and development cost overruns as these criteria are uncovered throughout the development process.
+That’s why it’s critical to define criteria before any development work begins accurately.

 Good acceptance criteria include:

 - Functional Acceptance Criteria – Identify specific user tasks, business processes or functions that must be in place at the end of the project.

 - Usability – Identify how to answer the question, is it easy to use?
 For any given feature, we may measure ease-of-use by looking at the rate of successful use, setting an acceptable threshold.
 Or we might set a threshold for time to completion.
 The key is to identify the right measure or measures and to make sure each measure is readily quantifiable.

 - Performance – Acceptance criteria should also define and include performance criteria from the perspective of an individual user.
 Does the page load quickly?
 Is the UI responsive?
 Do I have to wait for ads to load before I can view content?
 Expected performance should be clearly spelled out as a range such as “1-2 seconds for a screen to refresh.”
 And it may make sense to separate out and define performance for specific parts of the solution.